 Gemma holds a Master’s degree in Development Studies from the London School of Economics, and a Bachelor’s degree in Geography from the University of Bristol.
-Originally from the United Kingdom, she has lived in Egypt, France, the Philippines and Switzerland.
+Originally from the United Kingdom, she has lived in Egypt, France, the Philippines, Switzerland, and Singapore.